-The Company has no historical revenue and any future revenue will be reported in accordance with Topic 606, which the Company adopted on January 1, 2018.
+The Company had no historical revenue prior to the quarter ended September 30, 2018 and accordingly all revenue will be reported in accordance with Topic 606, which the Company adopted on January 1, 2018.
 There were no adjustments to prior period amounts nor changes to stockholders' equity (accumulated deficit) required upon adoption.

-During the six months ended June 30, 2018 the Company delivered demonstration products to customers at no charge, incurring \$59,271 of product costs expensed as product promotion costs.
-The Company expects to enter into contracts that may include various combinations of products, accessories and services, such as training, each of which are generally distinct and expected to be accounted for as separate performance obligations.
+During the nine months ended September 30, 2018 the Company delivered demonstration products to customers at no charge, incurring \$146,346 of product and shipping costs expensed as product promotion costs.
+The Company enters into contracts that include various combinations of products, accessories and services, such as training, each of which are generally disti4nct and are accounted for as separate performance obligations.

 A performance obligation is a promise in a contract to transfer a distinct good or service to a customer, and is the unit of account in Topic 606.
-For contracts with multiple performance obligations, the Company expects to allocate the contract transaction price to each performance obligation using the Company's estimate of the standalone selling price ("SSP") of each distinct good or service in a contract.
+For contracts with a single performance obligation, the entire transaction price is allocated to the single performance obligation.
+For contracts with multiple performance obligations, the Company allocates the contract transaction price to each performance obligation using the Company's estimate of the standalone selling price ("SSP") of each distinct good or service in a contract.
+The Company determines standalone selling prices based on the price at which the performance obligation is sold separately.
+If the standalone selling price is not observable through past transactions, the Company estimates the standalone selling price considering available information such as market conditions and internally approved pricing guidelines related to the performance obligations.